Total internal reflection fluorescence microscope: Mechanism

+The basic components of TIRFM devices are in the figure to the right.

 Objective-based vs prism-based

 Key differences between objective-based (cis) and prism-based (trans) TIRFM are that prism based TIRFM requires usage of a prism/solution interface to generate the evanescent field, while objective-based TIRFM does not require a prism and utilizes a cover slip/solution interface to generate the evanescent field.
 Typically objective-based TIRFM are more popularly used, however have lowered imaging quality due to stray light noise within the evanescent wave.